sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering-setupenv/spa-dropdown-value-help-filtering-setupenv.md

     > Note that there is a property **sap.processautomation.enabled** added to the destination.
 The destinations which have this property set as true can be discovered and added in SAP Build Process Automation.

+### Set destination in SAP Build Process Automation

-2. Set this destination, created in BTP cockpit, in SAP Build Process Automation.
+1. Now that your destination is created in SAP BTP cockpit, you may set it in SAP Build Process Automation.
 To do so:

     - Open **SAP Build** development workbench.
     - Click **Settings**.